thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 #### Lists

 TBEL allows you to create Lists.
 We use our own implementation of the List to control memory usage of the script.
-That is why, TBEL allows inline creation of the lists only.
+That is why TBEL allows only inline creation of lists.
 For example:

 ```java
 // Create new list